 As the summer sunshine invites many Americans to spend added time outdoors and in public places, few may fear the well-known health hazard that awaits them.
 Couples dining al fresco or families playing in the park, fall prey to a stranger’s hovering secondhand smoke.

-“While smoking is the leading preventable cause of death in the United States,” explains Kitturah Klaiss, DO, an osteopathic family physician from West Blockton, Ala.
-“Secondhand smoke is the third, so it is a very serious health threat.”
+“While smoking is the leading preventable cause of death in the United States,” explains Kitturah Klaiss, DO, an osteopathic family physician from West Blockton, Alabama, "secondhand smoke is the third, so it is a very serious health threat.”

 Mainstream smoke has less concentration of toxic chemicals because tobacco burns cleaner at the high temperatures created when a smoker inhales.
 On the other hand, sidestream smoke burns at a lower temperature and without the cigarette filter that screens some of the toxins for the smoker when inhaling.
 As a result, sidestream smoke emits five times the amount of carbon monoxide; three times the amount of cancer-causing benzopyrene; and 50 times the amount of ammonia found in mainstream smoke.

-Even as the cost of cigarettes continues to increase and cigarette manufacturers post tips on their Web sites educating consumers about the health risks—a staggering 48 million men and women in the United States continue to smoke.
-Furthermore, according to the American Heart Association, more than 430,000 smoking- related deaths occur annually, of which roughly 53,000 are caused by SHS.
+Even as the cost of cigarettes continues to increase and cigarette manufacturers post tips on their Web sites educating consumers about the health risks, a staggering 44 million men and women in the United States continue to smoke.
+Furthermore, according to the Centers for Disease Control and Prevention, more than 440,000 smoking-related deaths occur annually, of which roughly 50,000 are caused by SHS.

 To avoid SHS, Dr. Klaiss suggests these tips: